wokwi/wokwi-docs/docs/guides/custom-chips-to-wasm.md

 keywords: [Visual Studio Code, VS Code, custom chip, compiling, WASM, web assembly, API, chips, chip, docker]
 ---

+import VsCodeDevContainerImage from './custom-chips-as-wasm-vscode-dev-container.png';
+import VsCodeRemoteContainerImage from './custom-chips-as-wasm-vscode-remote-container-button.png';

 Custom components written with the [Chips API](/chips-api/getting-started) can be compiled into WebAssembly (WASM) for use with the Wokwi VS Code extension or the Wokwi CLI.